MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 <a id="tree-list"></a>

-## Add a hierachical linked backlog of work items and tasks
+## Add a hierarchy of linked work items

 You can bulk add a nested list of work items, such as a work breakdown structure or a hierarchical set of user stories and customer experiences.
 For example, you can add a nested list of tasks, subtasks, and bugs, as shown in the following illustration, or linked tasks to product backlog items, as described in the following steps.